Reconyx Hyperfire HC550

 Resting Power (on): 1.8 mW | Daytime Power Consumption: 1.44 Ws | Nighttime Power Consumption: 7.85 Ws

-This camera will work with alkaline, lithium or nimh rechargeable batteries.
+This camera will work with alkaline, lithium or NiMH rechargeable batteries.
 We recommend the rechargeables for their consistent battery life in both warm and cold weather and overall cost savings.
-You can expect 3+ months of battery life from the HC550.

 Overall, this camera rates exceptionally well in every single category except night photos.
 Photo quality is subjective, so if you determine the photos on the right would work for you, then this camera is easily the best white flash (led or incandescent) trail camera on the market.